romGreen/mobile-automation/README.md

 #### testCreateBugBasic
 **What it does:**
 1. Navigates to Create Bug form (works from any page)
-2. Fills all required fields (Bug ID, Title, Steps, Expected/Actual Result, Status, Severity, Priority, Detected By)
+2. Fills all required fields (Bug ID, Date, Title, Steps to Recreate, Expected Result, Actual Result, Status, Severity, Priority, Detected By, Fixed By, Date Closed)
+3. Attaches a file
-3. Submits the form
+4. Submits the form
-4. Validates success message appears
+5. Navigates to View Bugs tab and verifies the bug appears in the list by Bug ID

+**Validation:** Waits for bug with the specified Bug ID to appear in the bugs list, confirming successful creation.

 #### testCreateBug_DataDriven
 **What it does:**
-1. Loads bug data from JSON file
+1. Loads bug data from JSON file (testdata/bugs.json)
 2. Navigates to Create Bug form
-3. Fills form using Bug model object
+3. Fills form using Bug model object (data-driven approach)
 4. Submits the form
-5. Navigates to View Bugs and verifies bug appears in list
+5. Navigates to View Bugs tab and verifies bug appears in list by Bug ID

+**Validation:** Waits for bug with the specified Bug ID to appear in the bugs list, confirming successful creation.

 ---

 ### EditBugTest

-#### testEditBugStatus_OpenToFixed
+#### testEditBugStatus_OpenToClosed
 **What it does:**
-1. Creates a new bug with status "Open"
+1. Creates a new bug with status "Open" (Bug ID: 905)
-2. Navigates to View Bugs tab
+2. Navigates to View Bugs tab and waits for the bug to appear
-3. Finds the bug by Bug ID
-4. Clicks Edit button for that bug
+3. Clicks Edit button for that specific bug (using Bug ID to identify it)
-5. Changes status from "Open" to "Fixed"
+4. Changes status from "Open" to "Closed"
+5. Updates Date Closed field
+6. Attaches a file
-6. Saves the changes
+7. Saves the changes
+8. Clicks "Closed" filter button
-7. Verifies bug appears in "fixed" filtered results
+9. Verifies bug appears in the "Closed" filtered results

+**Validation:** Confirms the bug is found in the Closed filter view, proving the status update was successful.

 ---